ganeti/ganeti/man/gnt-instance.rst

 BATCH-CREATE
 ^^^^^^^^^^^^

+| **batch-create**
+| [{-I|\--iallocator} *instance allocator*]
-**batch-create** {instances\_file.json}
+| {instances\_file.json}

 This command (similar to the Ganeti 1.2 **batcher** tool) submits multiple instance creation jobs based on a definition file.
-The instance configurations do not encompass all the possible options for the **add** command, but only a subset.
+This file can contain all options which are valid when adding an instance with the exception of the ``iallocator`` field.
+The IAllocator is, for optimization purposes, only allowed to be set for the whole batch operation using the ``--iallocator`` parameter.

-The instance file should be a valid-formed JSON file, containing a dictionary with instance name and instance parameters.
-The accepted parameters are:
+The instance file must be a valid-formed JSON file, containing an array of dictionaries with instance creation parameters.
+All parameters (except ``iallocator``) which are valid for the instance creation OP code are allowed.
+The most important ones are:

-disk\_size
+instance\_name
-    The size of the disks of the instance.
+    The FQDN of the new instance.

 disk\_template
     The disk template to use for the instance, the same as in the **add** command.

-backend
+disks
+    Array of disk specifications.
+Each entry describes one disk as a dictionary of disk parameters.

+beparams
     A dictionary of backend parameters.

 hypervisor
+    The hypervisor for the instance.

+hvparams
-    A dictionary with a single key (the hypervisor name), and as value the hypervisor options.
-If not passed, the default hypervisor and hypervisor options will be inherited.
+    A dictionary with the hypervisor options.
+If not passed, the default hypervisor options will be inherited.

-mac, ip, mode, link
-    Specifications for the one NIC that will be created for the instance. 'bridge' is also accepted as a backwards compatible key.

 nics
     List of NICs that will be created for the instance.
 Each entry